top of page

 Other Tricks & Tools to Boost Your Hill Readiness

-• Elevated-floor strength circuits - steps, plyometrics, loaded marches
+• Elevated-floor strength circuits: Steps, plyometrics, loaded marches.

-• Heat training - simulates effort in races with long climbs
+• Heat training: Simulates effort in races with long climbs.

-• Hiking practice - because most people walk the big climbs anyway
+• Hiking practice: Because most people walk the big climbs anyway.

 Mindset: Respect the Climbs - But Don’t Fear Them

 Flat-land runners often worry more about hills than they need to.
+Hilly racing isn’t about sprinting up every incline - it’s about:

-• Pacing
+• Pacing.

-• Managing heart rate
+• Managing heart rate.

-• Relaxing on climbs
+• Relaxing on climbs.

-• Letting gravity help on descents
+• Letting gravity help on descents.

-Train consistently and you’ll develop the strength and rhythm to take on more than you thought possible.
+Train consistently, and you’ll develop the strength and rhythm to take on more than you thought possible.

 Final Thoughts

+Yes - living near hills helps.
+There’s value in being on the terrain you’ll race on.
+But it’s absolutely possible to build a strong, efficient, injury-resistant hill runner without daily access to mountains.
 Smart strength work, intelligent cross-training, treadmill and stair-based climbing, and thoughtful planning can give flat-area runners everything they need to tackle some of the most iconic, challenging, and rewarding hilly races the world has to offer.

 Need Help With Training?

-• 1-to-1 coaching - fully tailored to your schedule, goals, and ability.
+• 1-to-1 coaching: Fully tailored to your schedule, goals, and ability.

-• Bespoke training plans - built around your lifestyle and the demands of the races.
+• Bespoke training plans: Built around your lifestyle and the demands of the races.

 Get in touch via Townshend Performance Run Coaching Contact Form to start your running journey.